100Automations/Architecture/docs/Front-End/index.md

 ## `_includes/`

-If you are working with a specific part of the site then this folder will have what you are looking for.
+If you are working on a new element for a page or an existing element.

 ### _About_